 Development Application Process

-Once the application is considered valid, the local planning authority will refer the development application to the Heritage Council within 5 days.
+Once the application is considered valid, the local planning authority must refer the development application to the Heritage Council within 5 days.

 Notice of Interest

 Within 7 days of receiving the referral, the Heritage Council will do a preliminary assessment of the proposal and confirm with the local council if it has an interest in the application.
-If the Heritage Council has an interest, there is also an opportunity to request additional information, alongside any additional information required by the local planning authority under s.54 of LUPAA.
+If the Heritage Council has an interest, there is also an opportunity to request additional information, alongside any additional information required by the local planning authority.

-Once the local planning authority has received the Heritage Council's Notice of Interest, and both the Heritage Council and planning authority are satisifed with any additional information, the development application will be advertised under s.57 of LUPAA.
+Once the local planning authority has received the Heritage Council's Notice of Interest, and both the Heritage Council and planning authority are satisfied with any additional information, the development application will be advertised.
 If representations are received, they should be referred to the Heritage Council.

 The Heritage Council will make its assessment and either consent to the permit being granted, consent with conditions, or refuse consent.
 The Heritage Council's decision must be incorporated into the final permit (or refusal) issued by the local planning authority.

 We have a range of resources to assist local planning authorities with development applications for works to places entered on the Tasmanian Heritage Register.

 The Local Government Manual provides more detailed information.